Parents

 Banking/Money

-Please make sure to call your bank and credit card company to alert them that your son or daughter will be spending time abroad.
+Please make sure to call or use the app for your bank and credit card companies to alert them that your student will be spending time abroad.
 Otherwise, the company might freeze the account once foreign purchases are made.
-It is also a good idea for students to set up online banking prior to their departure, so that they can monitor their balance and see their withdrawals listed in USD.

 It is difficult for us to advise students on how much money to set aside for the semester or year, as spending habits will differ greatly.
 Students will want to include extra money in their budgets to do some independent traveling in and around their host city and country.
 Students can plan to limit spending by spending more time in their host cities, rather than planning a new trip for every weekend, and by preparing meals themselves, rather than eating out frequently.
 Students who are participating in a Loyola sponsored study abroad program should take advantage of any and all program benefits offered with their program as these can also help reduce personal spending.